AbishkaKK/resume/README.md

 1. Ensure you have a LaTeX distribution installed (e.g., TeX Live, MiKTeX).
 2. Open a terminal or command prompt.
-3. Navigate to the directory containing `resume.tex`.
+3. Navigate to the directory containing `Resume.tex`.
 4. Run the following command to compile the resume:

    ```bash